theowni/RPi-Racer/README.md

 # Overview
 There will be content soon ;)

+# Warning
+For now, don't expect it will work just out of the box ;)

 # Installation
 Prepare .img file ready-to-burn on Your Pi is just easy as run this:
 ```sh